minhduc-phung/minhduc-phung/README.md

-- 👋 Hi, I’m Duc!
+Nice to see you here!
+I'm Duc.

-- 🌱 Graduated at INSA Lyon, France in the Informatics Department.
+- 🌱 I graduated at INSA Lyon, France in the Informatics Department.
-- 👀 I’m interested in programming in Java, C, C++ and Python.
+- 👀 I’m interested in programming in Python and Web Development.
 - 📫 E-mail: minh.phung@insa-lyon.fr | minhducphung.careers@gmail.com